MEET OUR TEAM

 Jacquelyn Genus, LMHC

-Meg Grandy, LMSW
+Meg Grandy, LCSW

 Their work includes supporting individuals transitioning from houselessness to community living, guiding people in recovery toward self-defined success, and assisting individuals and families as they navigate mental health diagnoses.